berkyalcinkaya/embred_deploy/README.md

 ### 1. Install the AWS CLI (securely)

 Follow the official AWS instructions for your platform (see the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)).
-Example commands:

 ### 2. Authenticate with AWS